 Triform designs and builds machines for two main types of stretch forming: sheet (transverse) and extrusion (longitudinal).

 In sheet stretch forming, a large sheet metal blank is placed atop the die or stretch form block.
 The blank is held in place by gripping jaws which hold the edges of the sheet metal.
 During the cycle, the stretch form block (die) moves upward and pushes against the sheet until it forms into a contoured shape.
 Features like oscillating carriages enable the machine to form a variety of complex bends and angles in one cycle.
 Sheet stretch forming machines are most commonly used to form large metal panels for the aerospace and transportation industries.
 See a Sheet Stretch Forming Machine in action.

 In extrusion stretch forming, long pieces of metal (blanks) are clamped between circular gripping jaws which are attached to movable arms.
-The contoured die is mounted to a die table attached to the machine.
+A contoured die is mounted to a die table attached to the machine.
 During the cycle, the arms engage (either independently or simultaneously) to wrap the blank around the contoured die.
-The resulting extrusions are used primarily in the aerospace industry for wing stringers, chords, and other structural parts.
-See an Extrusion Stretch Forming Machine in action.
+The resulting aluminum extrusions are used primarily in the aerospace industry for wing stringers, chords, and other structural components.
+See an aluminum Extrusion Stretch Forming Machine in action.